bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

     Consider that the graph image generation can take some extra seconds at the end of the execution of your application, therefore, adjust the ``--exec_time`` accordingly.

-In the case of extremely large workflows (e.g., a workflow with tenths of thousands of task nodes, or tenths of thousands of files used as inputs or outputs), the extra time needed to generate the workflow provenance with RO-Crate may be a problem in systems with strict run time constraints.
+In the case of extremely large workflows (e.g. a workflow with tenths of thousands of task nodes, or tenths of thousands of files used as inputs or outputs), the extra time needed to generate the workflow provenance with RO-Crate may be a problem in systems with strict run time constraints.
 In these cases, the workflow execution may end correctly, but the extra processing to generate the provenance may be killed